wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 [operation]{.origphrase title="Operation"} as they have been set out in this §. are fulfilled, and it is strictly speaking only then that one will be able to call the operation multiplication.
-The principle of permanence is everywhere here a principle which is, in the merely methodological sense of this word, *analytic*; a series of arbitrary assumptions must always be made, which it does not prove, but rather [suggests]{.origphrase title="leitet"}.
+The principle of permanence is everywhere here a principle which is only *analytic* in the methodological sense of this word; a series of arbitrary assumptions must always be made, which it does not prove, but rather [suggests]{.origphrase title="leitet"}.
 That these assumptions are arbitrary follows from the fact that distinct Actual operations can be